UniversalDependencies/docs/_axm/feat/VerbForm.md

 - The resultative participle is used to form the indicative mood in present, imperfect, present perfect resultative, imperfect in the past resultative and proper resultative tense.
 It can be also used adjectively and can be negated.
 - The subject participle can be used only adjectively and can be negated.
 - The imperfective participle is used to form the indicative mood in present or imperfect tense.
+It is formed with two endings: _-իս/-is_, which is attached to the infinitive, and _-ում/-owm_, which is attached to the verb stem.
-- The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future-in-the-past) tense.
+- The future participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future-in-the-past) tense.
+Some of its forms (mainly with the ending _-ի/-i_ attached to the infinitive) can be used only adjectively and can be negated.
-- The future-II (state of prospective action) participle can be used only adjectively and can be negated.
+- past participle
 - The perfect participle is used to form the indicative mood in present perfect or imperfect-in-the-past (past perfect) tense.
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ, լալ, տալ_.